itswwong/SwipeSmart/README.md

 # **Swipe-Smart**
-An IOS app that manages credit card rewards and helps users select the best credit card to use for different kinds of purchases.
+An IOS app that manages credit card cash back rewards and helps users select the best credit card to use for different kinds of purchases.
 Fully released on the Apple App Store.

 ### Manage credit card rewards
-Users can add and edit their credit card rebates in various purchase categories such as groceries, gas, dining, and travel.
+Users can add and edit their credit card rewards in various purchase categories such as groceries, gas, dining, and travel.

 ### Assists when shopping
 While shopping, users can select what they are purchasing and SwipeSmart will return the credit card that offers the optimal rebate for that purchase.